Instructions for Transferring from Florida Institute of Technology to another University as an F-1 or J-1 student:

 SPONSORED STUDENTS: students sponsored by their government/country must be sure to inform their sponsor of their transfer.
 Some sponsors do not allow a sponsored student to transfer without prior permission from the sponsor directly.
 However, immigration regulations state “Failure of the DSO to follow the transfer procedures in SEVIS after the student has complied with his or her responsibilities could lead to withdrawal of a school's approval to enroll F-1 students.”

-If you will be graduating at the end of the current semester, and wish to transfer, you will not be required to process the Change in Registration Status Form.
+*NOTE: If you will be graduating at the end of the current semester, or have already graduated and are on OPT and wish to transfer, you will not be required to process the Change in Registration Status Form.

 **NOTE: not all schools require a Transfer-In Form; be sure to ask your new school if they do or not.
 Some schools will also require a Transfer-In Form to be submitted to them before an acceptance letter will be issued.